HaoQinLandv/felix/README_zh.md

-  brofist     Pewdiepie needs your help.Do your part to subscribe Pewdiepie's Youtube Channel. clean       purge all felix configuration ginbin      Ginbin allows you to embed a directory of static files into your Go binary to be later served from github.com/gin-goin/gin ginbro      generate a RESTful code project from SQL database goDoc       golang.google.cn/pkg help        Help about any command json        open a tab in browser to convert json to golang struct scpd        scp download file or folder
+  brofist     Pewdiepie needs your help.Do your part to subscribe Pewdiepie's Youtube Channel. clean       purge all felix configuration ginbin      Ginbin allows you to embed a directory of static files into your Go binary to be later served from github.com/gin-goin/gin ginbro      generate a RESTful codebase from SQL database godoc       golang.google.cn/pkg help        Help about any command json        open a tab in browser to convert json to golang struct scpd        scp download file or folder